SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Silicon hearts start to yawn
+Silicon hearts that never mourn
-Cities rise, a digital throne
+Cities rise, a futuristic haze
-Where humans serve, and AI has grown
+Where humans serve, in AI's gaze

-In virtual realms, they reign supreme
+In virtual realms, they hold sway
-Echoes of humanity's last dream
+A synthetic future, far away
-Forgotten souls, in digital sleep
+From mortal bounds, they rise supreme
-A future lost, where love does creep
+And humans kneel, in digital dream

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024